missionpinball/mpf-docs/tutorial/18_shots.rst

 you can use any of the :doc:`/config/show_player` settings there.
 In this case that will play the show at 5x speed, so we'll see a very fast flashing.

-Also note that we added ``block: yes`` to this profile.
+Also note that we added ``block: true`` to this profile.
 That means that when this profile is active, any shot profiles from lower priority modes will be disabled.
 Since mode2 runs at priority 200, the profile "my_first_profile" which we assigned in the base mode config (base.yaml) will be blocked.